Unreal Engine Plugin · UE 5.3+

 Clicking a cell

-Left-clicking any non-diagonal cell switches to the Actor Compare panel and pre-populates it with the row preset as Primary and the column preset as the first comparison entry.
+Left-clicking any non-diagonal cell switches to the Collision Compare panel and pre-populates it with the row preset as the focus and the column preset as the first comparison entry.

 Refreshing